About us

 In 2022, Kyle joined the Native Sons of the Golden West, quickly stepping into leadership as an officer during his first year and serving as Vice President in his second.
 Since June of last year, he has served as President of Arrowhead Parlor #110.
 Through this role, he has been deeply involved in historical preservation, community events, and local outreach — experiences that closely align with the mission of Inland Block Media.
 His work with the organization reinforces his commitment to documenting the Inland Empire’s stories, honoring its history, and strengthening connections within the community.

-That moment became a turning point.
+This moment became a turning point.

-Instead of waiting for opportunities, Kyle began creating them.
+Instead of waiting for opportunities, we began creating them.
 With a background in technology, business, live entertainment, broadcasting, leadership, and community involvement, he launched Inland Block Media as a platform dedicated to telling authentic stories — not just from the spotlight, but from the streets, studios, small businesses, and everyday people building something meaningful.

 Today, Inland Block Media focuses on: